 Our board of directors consists of six directors, and we plan to add a new director to our board.
-In accordance with the Embark Technology Charter, the board of directors is be divided into three classes with staggered three-year terms.
+In accordance with our Charter, our board of directors is be divided into three classes with staggered three-year terms.
 At each annual general meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Our directors are divided among the three classes as follows:

-• The Class I directors are Patricia Chiodo, Alex Rodrigues and an additional director who is yet to be identified and their terms will expire at the first annual general meeting of stockholders to be held following the completion of the Business Combination;
+The Class I directors are Patricia Chiodo and Alex Rodrigues, and their terms will expire on June 9, 2022 (the first annual general meeting of stockholders to be held following the completion of the Business Combination);

-- The Class II directors are Elaine Chao and Ian Robertson, and their terms will expire at the second annual general meeting of stockholders to be held following the completion of the Business Combination; and - The Class III directors are Pat Grady and Brandon Moak and their term will expire at the third annual general meeting of stockholders to be held following the completion of the Business Combination.
-The division of Embark Technology's board of directors into three classes with staggered three-year terms may delay or prevent a change of Embark Technology's management or a change in control.
+- The Class II directors are Elaine Chao and Ian Robertson, and their terms will expire at the second annual general meeting of stockholders to be held following the completion of the Business Combination: and - The Class III directors are Pat Grady and Brandon Moak and their term will expire at the third annual general meeting of stockholders to be held following the completion of the Business Combination.

+The division of Embark's board of directors into three classes with staggered three-year terms may delay or prevent a change of Embark's management or a change in control.